Iri25/trips-management/README.md

 # trips-management

-Web application for trips reservation management from two components: frontend and backend with mock data.
+Web application for trips reservation management from two components: frontend and backend.

-`Frontend` is designed in the object-oriented programming language, JavaScript, using the React library.
+`Frontend` is designed in the object-oriented programming language, JavaScript, using the React and Redux library.

 `Backend` is developed in the object-oriented programming language, ASP.NET, using C#.